Solving Skolem problem for negative indexed $k-$generalized Pell numbers: k- Generalized Pell Sequence

 \textbf{Proof}: \begin{itemize} \item[(i)] {\bf Case 1: $ \gamma_i = \gamma$.}\\ In this case, we have

 so the inequality holds trivially.
-(Of course, $ \gamma_j $ cannot be $ \gamma $, since $ \gamma $ is the conjugate of largest modulus.)\\ {\bf Case 2: At least one root is real.} \\ Let $\gamma_i = \gamma$ and $\gamma_j$ be any other root of $\Psi_k(x)$, i.e. in case of atleast one of $ \gamma_i $ or $ \gamma_j $ is real (if $ k $ is even), applying inequality \eqref{real} and \eqref{bound gamma} we find that
+(Of course, $ \gamma_j $ cannot be equal with $ \gamma $, since $ \gamma $ is the conjugate of largest modulus.)\\ {\bf Case 2: At least one root is real.} \\ Let $|\gamma_i|>|\gamma_j|$ and atleast one of $ \gamma_i $ or $ \gamma_j $ is real (if $ k $ is even).
+From Inequality \eqref{bound gamma}, we obtain an upper bound for $M(\Psi_k)$: Substituting this upper bound into Inequality \eqref{real}, we get